CodeforAustralia/deconstruct-pdf/README.md

   -t             Target database
 ```

 ## Usage
+A per help instructions, the idea is to give a document directory as an input parameter, this is the directory where the **pdf** files are located.
+It might, for example be the directory of some user who ftp'ed (or stfp'ed) some documents over to your box.

+e.g. _/home/someUser/ftp/incoming/_

+You will also want to

 ## About
 These series of scripts converts **pdf** files to **text** and **html** files and carries out some text processing on the text files.